glennfrey/Advanced-Physical-Design-Using-Openlane-Sky130/README.md

       - SKY_L7 - Lab exercise to implement poly resistor spacing to diff and tap
       - SKY_L8 - Lab challenge exercise to describe DRC error as geometrical construct
       - SKY_L9 - Lab challenge to find missing or incorrect rules and fix them
+## Sky130 Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
 ### SKY130_D1_SK1 - How to talk to computers
 ##### SKY_L1 - Introduction to QFN-48 Package, chip, pads, core, die and IPs
 ![](imagesday1lec/vlcsnap-2021-10-28-15h04m27s930.png)